eharaldson/data-collection-pipeline/README.md

 - Worked more on creating a general stock screener.
 The problem is that web scraping using selenium is very slow and to have a screener for all the stocks in the nasdaq (~80,000 stocks) would take several days to complete.
 Therefore instead I will download data for some stocks I am interested in and performing the screening on these instead.

 - Created test files using unittest to ensure proper working order for all the public methods.

+## Milestone 6
+- The process of creating a stock screener has been slow and therefore to speed up the project I have decided instead to configure the scraper to ask for a letter input.
+The scraper will then return data on all tickers that start with that letter.

+- In this milestone, docker was used to create an image of the scraper program which was then pushed to my docker hub.